English Language Arts

 English Language Arts Missouri Learning Standards

 Document Description MLS Expectations K-5 PDF Expectations adopted by the Missouri State Board of Education in April 2016; state testing over these new expectations began during the 2017-18 school year.
 MLS Expectations K-5 Word MLS Expectations 6-12 PDF MLS Expectations 6-12 Word MLS Expectations K-12 Excel MLS Expectations K-5 with Examples Replication of the K-5 MLS Expectations document above with explanations and examples added.
 MLS ELA Expectations Grade 6 with Examples Merging of the MLS Expectations 6-12 and MLS Expectations Terminology 6-12 documents in an easy-to-follow format at each grade level.
 MLS ELA Expectations Grade 7 with Examples MLS ELA Expectations Grade 8 with Examples MLS ELA Expectations Grades 9-10 with Examples MLS ELA Expectations Grades 11-12 with Examples MLS Expectations Coding System Provides examples and explanations of coding used to refer to expectations in ELA, math, science, and social studies.
 ELA Glossary K-12 Definitions for terms used frequently in the ELA curriculum; working document for educators intended as a guide to assist with classroom instruction.
 ELA/Social Studies Crosswalk Example Links ELA and social studies to support critical thinking and interdisciplinary learning in elementary classrooms.
 Vertical Progressions 6-12 Chart of each new MLS expectation by grade level.
 MLS Expectations Terminology 6-12 Explanations and examples for selected terms in the 6-12 MLS Expectations.
-The PDF version of the 6-12 MLS Expectations contains hyperlinks from the terms to this document. - 6-12 ELA Crosswalk (download)
+The PDF version of the 6-12 MLS Expectations contains hyperlinks from the terms to this document. - Assessment Resources

 Assessment Resources